When Rita Sturiale first saw the historic houses in Boise’s Central Addition district, she just knew she had to have one of them.

 “If I like it and it catches my eye, then I’ll sell it,” Sturiale explains.
 “I want people to be able to find a neat assortment of gifts, not run-of-the-mill items.”

-In the beginning, the eatery will be open two days a week (days and hours are still being determined) for lunch, with more hours added in the coming months.
+In the beginning, the eatery will be open one day a week (11:30 a.m. to 2 p.m.
+Fridays for now) for lunch, with more hours added in the coming months.

 “We are starting out kind of slow with the restaurant, and the menu will grow over time,” Sturiale says.